 Michelle joined Watsi on April 8th, 2018.
 One year ago, Michelle became the 3664th member to automatically support a new Watsi patient every month.
-Since then, 855 more people have become monthly donors!
-Michelle's most recent donation traveled 4,600 miles to support Veronicah, a woman from Kenya, to fund fracture repair surgery.
+Since then, 1,924 more people have become monthly donors!
+Michelle's most recent donation traveled 4,600 miles to support Lincoln, a child from Kenya, to fund tonsil surgery.

-Jeannette is a student from Haiti.
-She lives with her parents and sister in a neighborhood of Port-au-Prince.
-She is pursuing a college degree in business studies, but has taken a year off because of her illness.
-Jeannette has a cardiac condition called rheumatic mitral regurgitation.
-One of the four valves of her heart has become damaged because of an infection she suffered several years ago, and it cannot adequately circulate blood to her body.
-Jeannette will fly to the United States to receive treatment.
-On November 8, she will undergo cardiac surgery, during which surgeons will first attempt to repair her damaged valve.
-If it cannot be repaired, it may need to be replaced with an artificial valve.
-Another organization, The Heart Hospital Baylor Plano, is contributing $45,000 to pay for surgery.
-Jeannette's family also needs help to fund the costs of surgery prep.
+Rochel is a school principal from Haiti.
+He lives with his wife and six children on an island off the coast of Haiti; he is the principal of a local elementary school, and also a church pastor.
+Rochel has a cardiac condition called degenerative mitral valve disease.
+One of the four valves of his heart has gradually become weaker and less able to perform his function as he gets older; as a result, his heart cannot adequately pump blood through his body.
+Rochel will fly to the United States to receive treatment.
+On September 16th, he will undergo cardiac surgery, during which surgeons will repair the valve so that it functions more normally.
+Another organization, The Heart Hospital Baylor Plano, is contributing $40000 to pay for surgery.
+Rochel's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Jeannette's family overseas.
-She says, "I am excited about this surgery so that I can go back to school and pursue a career!"
+It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Rochel's family overseas.
+Rochel says, "I am thankful to God and to everyone who is helping to make this surgery possible for me!"